 Beginners should look elsewhere, then, but if you're familiar with this kind of high-end image processing tool then you'll get a lot out of Raw Therapee.
 Its interface is occasionally clunky and performance isn't always as good as the authors appear to think, but there's an enormous array of processing power on offer and it's a great way to get the very most from your digital images.

-- Hundreds of speed optimizations, bug fixes, and overall improvements.
+- Hundreds of bug fixes, speed optimizations and raw format support improvements.